DuarteSJ/NoteIST/REPORT.md

 Given that this is a local-first application, we implemented some measures to protect notes if an attacker gains access to the user's computer.

 - **Master Key**:
-  The master key is derived from the user’s password using a Password-Based Key Derivation using SHA-256 algorithm and a unique salt.
+  The master key is derived from the user’s password using a Password-Based Key Derivation using SHA-256 algorithm and a the username as salt.
-  The master key is stored only in memory and is used to encrypt the symmetric keys of the notes.
+  The master key is stored only in memory and is used to encrypt the symmetric keys of the notes and the private key of the user, which is locally stored.

 - **Encrypted Note Keys**:
   Encrypted note keys are saved locally.
 This ensures that even if local files are accessed, the keys remain secure.